domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Never boast -- you will eat your words.

 If anything in life is easy, you're doing it wrong.
-(More realistically, if anything in life is easy, you're either doing it sub-optimally or you've already learned how to do it optimally.)
+(More realistically, if anything in life is easy, you're either doing it sub-optimally or you have already learned how to do it optimally.)

 Strive for excellence.
 Whether you achieve it or not doesn't matter.
 'Tis the strive that counts.